nhselect/step1-training/content/platform-roles/roles/administrator.md

 ---
-title: Administrator
+title: Centre administrator
 slug: administrator
+isOptional: true
 isAdminRole: true
 color: light-blue
 alignRight: true
 order: 2
 ---
-The Centre Administrator role is an optional role that can support the Centre Manager with certain responsibilities.​
+The Centre Administrator role is an **optional** role that can support the Centre Manager with certain responsibilities.​

 Once promoted into this role, delegates will be able to perform their Centre Administrator responsibilities via the Tracking System application​